EVIDENCE IN CHILD CUSTODY PROCEEDINGS

 Your attorney may also utilize other professionals, either as consultants or witnesses in your case.
 For example, only certain trained professionals can testify about the educational needs of a child with learning disabilities or behavioral problems.
 These experts may advise your attorney regarding specific aspects of your case.
 The experts may also be called upon to testify on your behalf at a trial or hearing.

-For more information about child custody actions in Jefferson Family Court or in other jurisdictions in Kentucky, please contact our child custody lawyers at 317-643-5004 for a free consultation.
+For more information about child custody actions in Marion Family Court or in other jurisdictions in Indiana, please contact our child custody lawyers at 317-643-5004 for a free consultation with an attorney in our Indianapolis office.